Expose using APISIX

 }

-Your service is deployed in the Oracle Backend for Spring Boot and Microservices environment and using the Oracle Autonomous Database instance associated with the backend.
+Your service is deployed in the Oracle Backend for Microservices and AI environment and using the Oracle Autonomous Database instance associated with the backend.